Segurista

-Segurista (International title: Dead Sure) is a 1996 Philippine drama film co-written and directed by Tikoy Aguiluz.
-The film stars Michelle Aldana as the title role.
+Segurista (International title: Dead Sure) is a 1996 Philippine neo-noir drama film directed by Tikoy Aguiluz.
+The film was co-written by Aguiluz, Jose Lacaba, and Amado Lacuesta and stars Michelle Aldana as the title role.
+Segurista was screened at the Toronto International Film Festival and the Singapore International Film Festival.
+In its home market, the MTRCB did not approve this motion picture for public viewing, "X-rated", but later approved it with cuts for Philippine theaters.

 Plot

 By day, Karen Fernandez (Michelle Aldana) is a sales agent for an insurance company.
 She constantly meets sales targets set by her company and is considered as their top agent.
 By night, she covertly works as a guest relations officer (GRO), which she uses to draw her daytime clients to buy into her insurance product.
 All of her activities day and night are for one reason: securing the future of her family.
 Amidst the temptation of falling in love with her clients, Karen is focused on working hard for the money.

 A tragedy occurs when a night of having fun went wrong.
 Resisting the advances of her friend's lover, she flees by riding a taxi.
 But the taxi driver himself had other plans as he decides to bring Karen to a lahar-infested area and satisfy his lust on her before killing her off.
 Her death served as a catalyst for change as her beneficiaries finally receive the fruits of her labor.